You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 If seafood isn't for you, they have some really good dishes without anything fishy in them; the spaghetti with zucchini and prosciutto crudo is a dish my son enjoys.

-The other great thing about Ristorante da Buso is that it is a two-minute walk away from the Hotel Angelo (where we always stay in Caorle).
+The other great thing about Ristorante da Buso is that it is a two-minute walk away from the Hotel Angelo (where we usually stay in Caorle).
 Makes it easy to get home after a little too much vino ;-)

 Please Book with Us...
 Maria here, if you enjoy my site I'd love your support.